effevee/ISL29125_MicroPython/README.md

 ## MicroPython library

 This library is based on the [ISL29125_Python library](https://github.com/dylanshuler11/ISL29125_Python) by dylanshuler11.
 He ported the  [SparkFun_ISL29125_Breakout_Arduino_Library](https://github.com/sparkfun/SparkFun_ISL29125_Breakout_Arduino_Library) to Python.
 Thanks for the heavy lifting.
-The port to MicroPython was not to difficult.
+The port to MicroPython was not too difficult.

 [Micropython library](isl29125.py)